thisistheplace/openwindenergy/INSTALL.md

 - For Mac, go to [1c.
 Mac - All installs](#1c-mac---all-installs)

 - For Ubuntu, go to [1d.
 Ubuntu - All installs](#1d-ubuntu---all-installs)

+- For a cloud computing server install, go to [1e.
+Cloud computing server](#1e-cloud-computing-server)

 ## 1a.
 Windows - Docker-based install